V3lectronics/SPIRIT/README.md

 The PCB layout, schematics and other files related to the board are exported from Kicad 6.0.11+dfsg-1 (Debian adapted package that excludes any non-free components).

-#### Why Kicad 6?

--This way all newer versions (6 and up) can open the project.
+This way all newer versions (6 and up) can open the project.
 If the files where made in Kicad 8 people with say kicad 7 could not open them.

--Stable as a rock (tested by Debian )

 The project will probably be migrated, after Kicad 8 becomes more stable or when there will be more contributors and switching versions will become annoying.
 For now this doesn't matter.

 #### Carrier PCB

-Custom carrier board that interfaces between the CM4 and the rest of the electronics.
+Custom carrier board (or motherboard) that interfaces between the CM4 and the rest of the electronics.

 ### Touchscreen

+Capacitive LCD Display TFT MIPI
+Dimensions: 5.5" (139.70mm) 1280px x 720px

 ### Replaceable Battery